hueyyeng/VesperiaGuide/docs/checklist.md

  - [ ]  Sun (Password)

 ## Heliord

- - [ ] After Estelle joins back at the end, get near the Barrier Blastia to find Drake (Estelle's Teacher Part 1)
+After Estelle joins back at the end:

+ - [ ] Get near the Barrier Blastia to find Drake (Estelle's Teacher Part 1)
- - [ ] After Estelle joins back at the end, enter the Chevaliers HQ to find Asciutto.
+ - [ ] Enter the Chevaliers HQ to find Asciutto.
 The dialogue differs if you wait until Raven joins the party (Yuri And The Chevaliers)
- - [ ] After Estelle joins back at the end, rest at the Inn (Laborer)
+ - [ ] Rest at the Inn (Laborer)
- - [ ] After Estelle joins back at the end, go right just before the Inn to find the Wonder Reporter (Wonder Reporter Part 2)
+ - [ ] Go right just before the Inn to find the Wonder Reporter (Wonder Reporter Part 2)
- - [ ] After Estelle joins back at the end, go back to Caer Bocram and head left to find Duke (Duke Part 2)
+ - [ ] Go back to Caer Bocram and head left to find Duke (Duke Part 2)

 ## Dahngrest
  - [ ] Before anything, you can enter the Bistro Black Hole (PS3 Version)